-To ensure that the certificates are up-to-date and that certified project managers continue to develop, all certificates issued by the Project Management Institute (PMI)® are only valid for a limited period and must then be renewed.
-The Certified Associates in Project Management (CAPM)® and 3 years for Project Management Professionals (PMP)®certificate are each valid for 3 years.
+In order to ensure that the certificates are up-to-date and that certified project managers continue to develop, all PMI® certificates are only valid for a limited period of time and must then be renewed.
+The Certified Associates in Project Management (CAPM)® certificate and Project Management Professionals (PMP)®certificate are each valid for 3 years.

 The participation in educational trainings is an attractive way to earn PDUs: You must earn a minimum of 35 PDUs in the area “Education” for the renewal of your PMP® certification.
 There’s no ceiling fixed, so that you are allowed to earn 60 PDUs in “Education”.

 Our seminar curriculum takes into consideration the needs of experienced project leaders and we have developed seminars with which you can obtain the necessary PDUs whilst simultaneously enriching your abilities as a project leader.
 All of our seminars are based on the standards of the Project Management Institute (PMI)® and thus complement your previous project leadership development perfectly.

 Since the end of 2015 PMI uses a “Talent Triangle” to define which skills a project manager should have and develop continously.
 The PMI Talent Triangle includes three different competence areas: